iandelahorne/eve-sdeloader/README.md

     	Directory containing an unzipped EVE SDE YAML dump (default "./sde")
 ```

+## Profiling

+`eve-sdeloader` accepts `-cpuprofile` and `-memprofile` flags to dump profiling
+output from `runtime/pprof` into pprof files that can be consumed by other
+tools.

 # Installing

 `go get github.com/lflux/eve-sdeloader` should install the tool.
 If this fails, check out the repository under your `$GOPATH` and use [dep](https://github.com/golang/dep) to fetch the dependencies: